 - 2023 — Owed a first-rounder from the Milwaukee Bucks (PJ Tucker).

-- 2023 — Can swap first-rounders with the Brooklyn Nets (James Harden).
+- 2023 — The higher first-rounder from the Brooklyn Nets or Rockets (James Harden).

 - 2024 — Owed a first-rounder from the Brooklyn Nets (James Harden).

 - 2024 — Owed second-rounder from the Golden State Warriors (Eric Paschall, Clint Capela) in 31-55 range.

 - 2024 — Owe a first-rounder (top-four protected, otherwise converts to 2024 and 2025 second-rounders) to the Oklahoma City Thunder (Russell Westbrook).

 - 2025 — The highest first-rounder from the Oklahoma City Thunder, Los Angeles Clippers and Rockets (11-30) swap to the Thunder.
 The Rockets can swap the resulting first (from the Thunder or Rockets) with the Brooklyn Nets.
 If the Rockets are 1-10, Houston can swap with the Nets (Paul George, Russell Westbrook, James Harden).